The Tudors: Season 4

-The fourth and final season covers Henry's ill-fated marriage to Catherine Howard and his final, more congenial, marriage to Catherine Parr.
+The fourth and final season covers Henry's ill-fated marriage to Catherine Howard and his final, more congenial marriage to Catherine Parr.
 The ageing King seeks military glory by capturing Boulogne, France.
 In his final hours, he is troubled by the ghosts of his dead wives.

-Henry marries 17-year-old Catherine Howard, and is besotted by her beauty, calling her "his rose without a thorn", and feels rejuvenated.
+Henry marries 17-year-old Catherine Howard and is besotted by her beauty, calling her "his rose without a thorn", and feels rejuvenated.
 Catherine starts to dally with the King's groom, Thomas Culpepper, and is encouraged by her senior lady-in-waiting, Lady Rochford — Henry's sister-in-law via Anne Boleyn's brother — who is also being bedded by Culpepper.
 In episode 2, Henry invites his former wife, Anne of Cleves, to court to celebrate Christmas as he wants to reward her for keeping her word to him and for her loyalty.
 She, in turn, is grateful for the charity he has shown towards her.
 After the festivities, he is struck down once again by his leg wound — from his former jousting days — while Catherine is with Culpepper.

 Feeling the need for company, Henry visits Anne of Cleves and has a brief liaison with her.
 He and Catherine embark on the royal Passage to the North to forgive the former rebels, accompanied by Princess Mary, who is popular with the King's northern subjects.
 It is during this period that Catherine and Culpepper consummate their relationship and Catherine falls in love with him.
 In episode 4, Henry makes friendly overtures to the French ambassador, hoping to prevent an invasion, and Francis Dereham, Catherine's former lover when they both resided with the Dowager Duchess of Norfolk, arrives at court and blackmails the queen into making him her private secretary.
 Some weeks later Henry receives a secret letter about their prior sexual exploits.

 In episode 5, the King grants permission to the Earl of Hertford to investigate the queen's alleged liaison with Dereham.
-He plans to pardon her but is then informed by his Council of her affair with Culpepper — revealed by Dereham under torture — and he has all three executed, along with Lady Rochford who has gone mad in the Tower.
+He plans to pardon her but is then informed by his Council of her affair with Culpepper — revealed by Dereham under torture — and he has all three executed, along with Lady Rochford, who has gone mad in the Tower.
 On the scaffold, Catherine states that, although Queen of England, she would have preferred to have been Thomas Culpepper's wife.
 In episode 6, Henry is courted by both Spain and Rome to form a military alliance against the French, who have allied with the Turks, and he is persuaded to form an alliance with the Holy Roman Emperor and invade France.
-Thomas Seymour introduces Catherine Parr at court and she catches the king's eye, even though married.
+Thomas Seymour introduces Catherine Parr at court, and she catches the king's eye, even though she is married.
 Henry pursues her and sends Seymour to the Low Countries to remove him as a love rival.